 - Turbo Issues: Turbocharged engines can suffer from various boost-related issues.
 The usual causes are broken hoses, a dirty air filter, or a blocked intercooler.
 It is also possible for a turbocharger wastegate to be stuck open.
 Lastly, the boost sensor can be defective, giving false readings.
 You might experience a lack of power and acceleration accompanied by whining or hissing noises from the engine area, smoke from the exhaust, and high fuel consumption.

 - PWM Controllers: Unlike older cars with simple cooling fan regulation, newer ones use pulse width modulation (PWM) controllers.
 A module that controls the fan speed can get damaged by moisture and corrosion, resulting in dead cooling fans.
 Although this will not affect engine performance, it can still cause overheating.

 - Proportional Valve: Diesel engines have a common rail injection system, where an electronic proportional valve controls the fuel pressure.
 If it starts failing, you might experience a loss of power, hard starting when cold and black smoke from the exhaust.
 In addition to the regulator with an integrated sensor, check the wiring and connectors for damage.

 - Intake Swirl Flaps Another quite common and potentially very dangerous problem on JTD engines is intake swirl flaps.
 They control the intake geometry by opening and closing.
 With time, carbon buildup can obstruct the movement, sending the engine into ‘limp mode.’
 More importantly, flaps can even break off and fly into the engine, causing catastrophic damage.

 Flashing check engine light

 While various things can cause the solid check engine light, one flashing on and off is a clear and definite sign of engine misfire.
-This can be caused by faulty sparks, broken coils, or leaking fuel injectors.
+Faulty sparks, broken coils, or leaking fuel injectors can cause thi.
 Whatever the cause, the misfire can quickly damage a catalytic converter and other engine components.

 Try easing off the throttle, as this usually helps.
 If not, stop the car at the first possible spot.
 Never ignore a check engine light that is going on and off intermittently.
 An OBD-II scanner can help determine why the check engine light is flashing.